Relations with Ukraine

 The NATO Representation to Ukraine

-The NATO Representation to Ukraine, established in September 2015 to oversee two already existing offices, supports cooperation on the ground.
-It consists of the NATO Information and Documentation Centre (NIDC) and the NATO Liaison Office (NLO).
+The NRU was established in September 2015 to oversee two already existing offices: the NATO Information and Documentation Centre (NIDC) and the NATO Liaison Office (NLO).

 NATO Information and Documentation Centre (NIDC)